dataswift/open-source-developer-portal/app/support/hat_service_provider_hsp/security_requirement.md

 description: "Security Requirement"
 ---

-# Security Requirement Best Practice
+# Security Requirements Best Practices
 The list of requirement and expected minimum recommended best practice is available at the HAT Certification Check List.
-Any HAT Service Provider that is not using a HCF sertified HAT Provisioning service is required to complete the questions below.
+Any HAT Service Provider that is not using a HCF certified HAT Provisioning service is required to complete the questions below.
 A HAT Service Provider should provide the actual technical details to the questions.
 An example can be found at the best practice section.

 # HAT Provisioning Security Checklist
 Please note that where a specific standard, protocol or manufacturer program is referenced below, the HCF will consider an equivalent to that stated, however it is the responsibility of the Participating Party to demonstrate the equivalence.
 Should this equivalence not be satisfactorily demonstrated, the HCF reserves the right to score accordingly and may result in a sub satisfactory score.